I play both sides of the French Defence. I tried it with black when I got an idea of ruling out some d-pawn specials by

 At both club level and in over the board tournaments and in over the board team matches the exchange variation is the most common line to face, I met it in more than 75% of my over the board games.
 I do not understand the logical since black equalices easy and I even have a slight plus score with black but it usually leads to a draw.
 I belive that the line will become even more common since WCH Magnus Carlsen plays this as white and two serious repertour books recommends it, both with some new ideas in mind.
 Advanced is second most common where I met the dubios Milner Barry Gambit more than I expected.
 After that both Nd2 and Nc3 are equally common and I have also met KIA and also some odd looking lines like Wing Gambit a few times.

 I have also reached French via 1 d4 e6 2 e4 more than I expected, including in Correspondence Chess.
-In my experience, in Correspondence Chess Nc3 is most common and after that 3 Nd2 and 3 exd5 only once and 2 Nf3 once and 3 Nf3 (blunder) once.
+In my own Correspondence Chess games I met 3 Nc3 most of the times and after that 3 Nd2 and 3 exd5 only once and 2 Nf3 once and 3 Nf3 (blunder) once.

 |2017||WSTT/2/17/3 - Caro Kann - Panow Variation, B13||7/12: +3 =8 -1||4th in section with same points as 3rd .|